fancypog/CS61B-Notes/README.md

    ```
    **Week 2 Lecture 3**
-   1. Java is pass by value (assignment)
+   1. 8 primitive data types of Java are pass by value
+      1) These types are: byte, short, int, long, float, double, boolean and char
-      1) In Java, a copy of an actual parameter's value is made in memory.
+      2) A copy of an actual parameter's value is made in memory.
-      2)
+      y = x copies all the bits from x into y.
+Variables int y and int x are stored in different addresses in memory
+   2. Everything else, including arrays, is pass by reference
+      1)